Timber Price Trends (Yearly): Insights for Builders

 A client wanted to renovate a 50m² deck.
 We compared pine, treated hardwood, and oak prices over 5 years of local supplier data:

-- Pine: fluctuated between roughly $250–$320/m³ depending on season and availability
+- Pine: fluctuated between roughly $250–$320/m³ depending on season and availability.
+The summer dip was remarkably consistent across all five years.

-- Oak: stayed in the $550–$600/m³ range, being the most stable of the three
+- Oak: stayed in the $550–$600/m³ range, being the most stable of the three.
+It barely moved with the seasons, making timing less critical for this species.

 By timing purchases during low seasonal periods and factoring delivery logistics carefully, we saved 12% on total material cost compared to mid-season pricing.
 The project still came in on budget despite some unrelated delays.
 This is the kind of practical outcome that tracking trends makes possible—not dramatic savings on every board, but meaningful reductions that add up across an entire project.
+A few hundred dollars saved on timber is a few hundred dollars available for other parts of the build.

 Long-Term Strategies for Builders